Dave Theurer

 David Theurer (born c.
 1955)is a game designer and computer programmer.
-In 1980, he created the Missile Command and Tempest arcade games for Atari, considered some of the major releases from the Golden age of arcade games.
+In 1980, he created the Missile Command and Tempest arcade games for Atari, Inc., considered two of the major releases from the Golden age of arcade games.
 Theurer also designed I, Robot for Atari, the first commercial video game with 3D filled-polygonal graphics.

 Early life

 David attended Wheaton College in Chicago, initially following a path in Chemistry and then Physics, but with two years to go until completion changed once more to Psychology, earning a degree.
 He has said that earning the degree had helped him create addictive games by using the same techniques originally used on pigeons.

 David worked for the college data processing center for approximately six months after graduating.
 After which he found a job as a junior programmer at Bunker Ramo Corporation, a company that built supermarket computer systems.
 He moved to California and joined National Semiconductor in 1976.
 Six months after joining National Semiconductor a co-worker was hired as Manager of Programmers for Atari Games and subsequently hired David without an interview.
 Theurer cites Pong as his inspiration to become a game designer.